open-stage/blender-dmx-web/content/docs/Fixture.md

 in order to be possible to keyframe them.
 Image sequences cannot be saved into the blender file, this means that in order for the gobos to work, GDTF files must be kept within the addon directory.

-### Gobo Selection

-Gobo1 and Gobo2 are supported.
-All images are available on both gobo wheels.
-All images from `media` folder are utilized, so if for example animation wheel image is in there, it is possible to select it.

 ### Gobo Rotation